mekukun/OC-Team1/README.md

 ![Nav + Dashboard](https://i.imgur.com/OaTMV4W.png)

 ## DISCLAIMER!
-Each of the HTML files have the same structure but not necessarily means they have the exactly the same code.
+Each of the HTML files have the same structure but not necessarily means they have exactly the same code.
 So, please be careful.